mhinz/vim-galore/README.md

 E.g. `!ip!sort` will sort the lines of the current paragraph.

 A good use case for filtering is the [Go programming language](https://golang.org).
-The indentation is pretty opiniated, it even comes with a filter called `gofmt` for indenting Go source code properly.
+The indentation is pretty opinionated, it even comes with a filter called `gofmt` for indenting Go source code properly.
 So plugins for Go often provide helper commands called `:Fmt` that basically do `:%!gofmt`, so they indent all lines in the file.